Frequently Asked Questions

 - What if my student's major requires more than 120 credit hours?

 MET will stop providing benefits under each contract when MET has paid the semesters purchased.
 If MET pays for courses that are repeated to improve a student's grade point average or for incomplete, failed or withdrawn classes, they will count against the total number of credit hours allowed under the contract.
 A standard baccalaureate degree usually consists of 120 semester credit hours (or, on average, 30 credit hours each year).
 MET does not cover the cost of contact hours (hours spent with the instructor).

 - What if my student receives a full scholarship?

 If a beneficiary receives a full tuition scholarship he or she may terminate the contract and the refund designee will receive a refund of the average tuition (Full Benefits and Community College contracts) or lowest tuition (Limited Benefits contract).
 A full scholarship must be equivalent to or greater than the contract years purchased.
 For example, the student owns a 2-year contract and is awarded a 2-year scholarship; a 4-year tuition scholarship; a 2-year community college scholarship; or a 1-year scholarship renewable for four years.

-- What if my student receives a partial or Merit Award Scholarship?
+- What if my student receives a partial scholarship?

 Students who receive partial tuition scholarships, grants, or other types of tuition assistance (including faculty/employee benefits paid by a public institution) may not need all of the educational benefits provided under the MET contract.
 The institution should invoice MET for all credit hours for which a student enrolls.
 Any excess amount should be refunded to the student by the institution.